creativecommons/sre-salt-prime/testing/locust-ccengine/README.md

 Performance testing for ccEngine.

-:warning: **Use of this code against Creative Commons infrastructure by persons not employed by Creative Commons constitutes abuse.**
+:warning: **Use of this code against Creative Commons infrastructure by persons not explicitly authorized by Creative Commons constitutes abuse.**

 ## Installation